Click and Grow: Products

 Click and Grow's products are self-irrigating and the system uses 'plant pods' that contain plant seeds, a growing medium and a controlled-release fertiliser.

 Smart Flowerpot

 The Smart Flowerpot was introduced in 2011, as a battery powered, indoor plant pot that did not require manual watering or fertilizing.
 By 2012 Click & Grow had sold 90,000 Smart Flowerpots.
 However, customers in Nordic countries found that they had insufficient natural sunlight to grow many varieties of plant.

-Click and Grow

-Click and Grow is a smart indoor gardening system that uses a self-watering design.
-It comes with pre-seeded pods and uses LED lights to grow plants.
-The Click and Grow app provides plant care guidance and allows you to monitor your plants’ progress from your phone.